Park-Ryan/Covid-Dashboard/README.md

 ## Usage

-1. Open two terminal tabs, one for frontend and one for backend
+1. Open three terminal tabs, one for frontend, one for backend, and one for testing
 2. Backend
   * cd ./covid_dashboard
   * python3 manage.py runserver